DiscipleOfEris/NpcInteract/ReadMe.md

 ## Commands

-    //npc mirror -- Will toggle mirroring, causing all other alts to mirror this one.
+    //npc mirror [on/off] -- Toggle/enable/disable mirroring, causing all other alts to mirror this one.
     //npc retry -- Retry the last NPC interaction.
     //npc reset -- Try this if alts get frozen when attempting to interact with an NPC.